Buildings insurance explained How buildings insurance works

 What buildings insurance covers

-Buildings insurance covers the structure of your home (walls, windows, roof etc) as well as permanent fixtures and fittings (such as baths, toilets and fitted kitchens).
-See our for Which?
-Recommended Providers and Claims Satisfaction results.
+Buildings insurance covers the structure of your home (walls, windows, roof etc) as well as permanent fixtures and fittings, such as baths, toilets and fitted kitchens.

 Currently, there’s an agreement between the government and insurers that insurers will continue to offer cover to existing customers living in areas at high risk of flooding so long as the government commits sufficient money towards maintaining and improving flood defences.
 The agreement has just been extended in advance of a new arrangement, called Flood Re, coming online in 2015.